-We’re heading into storm season in the low country, which is definitely going to help my yard look a bit nicer.
-Unfortunately, my dogs are not going to be happy with the rain and thunder that is sure to be coming our way.
+We’re heading into storm season in the low country, which will definitely help my yard look a bit nicer.
+Unfortunately, my dogs are not going to be happy with the rain and thunder that’s sure to come, too.
 My older pup, Indy, is always terrified of storms and it’s just heartbreaking to watch.
-He can feel the storm long before we even see any clouds and he makes sure to run over and give me his storm whimper to alert me it’s on the way.
-I’ve learned a few tricks over the years about how to keep your dog calm and relaxed during storms, so I wanted to share them so other pet owners can help soothe their dogs.
+He can feel the storm long before we even see any clouds.
+He’ll come running over and give me his storm whimper to alert me it’s on the way.
+I’ve learned a few tricks about how to keep your dog calm and relaxed during storms, so I wanted to share them so you can help soothe your dog.

 Having a fear of storms is very common for dogs.
 The loud noises, bright flashes, pounding rain, and electricity in the air can definitely put them on edge.
 Luckily, there are a few things that pet owners can do to help a dog who is scared of storms.

 An exercised dog is a tired dog, and if they are tired enough, they might sleep right through a storm.
-If you know a storm is coming soon, then get your dog out for as much exercise as you can fit in.
+If you know a storm is coming, then take your dog and exercise as much as possible before it hits.
 If you don’t have time – let Charleston Dog Walker help by scheduling a dog walking visit.
 With lots of exercise, hopefully they will be zonked out when the storm reaches you!

 If your dog has a favorite treat that takes a while to polish off, storms are a great time to whip them out.
 If they are distracted by chowing down on a treat, then they may ignore the bad weather going on outside.
 Treats also help create a more positive association with storms, which can help them understand that there isn’t anything scary about storms.
 We love filling a Kong with peanut butter and tossing it in the freezer.
 When the storm comes, they’ve got a peanut butter popsicle to lick for quite a while!